marklogic/java-client-api/src/main/resources/example/README.txt

 Each example is a Java application that you can compile and run using the jar file for the Java API and its dependencies.

+Note:  To run GraphSPARQLExample, you must enable a triple index on your database (Documents database by default).

 Note:  To run SSLClientCreator, you must modify the REST server by specifying an SSL certificate template.
 The other examples do not use SSL.